roadrunner-server/roadrunner-docs/docs/en/plugins/otel.md

-## OpenTelemetry middleware
+## OpenTelemetry plugin

-OpenTelemetry middleware is a unified standard for the tracing, logging and metrics information.
+OpenTelemetry plugin is a unified standard for the tracing, logging and metrics information.
 At the moment, only tracing information is stable and safe to use in production.

 ### PHP Library